dgbowl/dgpost/docs/source/index.rst

 A set of datagram postprocessing tools, functions, visualisations and export scripts.

 dgpost is a Python library for reproducible postprocessing of time-resolved data.
-It provides functions to load data from `datagrams` and :class:`pd.DataFrames`, automatic datapoint interpolation using unix timestamps, a library of transformation functions with implementations of common calculations in chemistry, catalysis, electrochemistry, etc., and convenience functions to save and plot the calculated data.
+It provides functions to load data from ``NetCDF`` files, ``JSON`` `datagrams`, and :class:`pd.DataFrames`, automatic datapoint interpolation using unix timestamps, a library of transformation functions with implementations of common calculations in chemistry, catalysis, electrochemistry, etc., and convenience functions to save and plot the calculated data.

-dgpost relies on the `dgpost-recipe` schema, defined in the :mod:`dgbowl_schemas.dgpost_recipe` module of that package.
+dgpost relies on the :class:`~dgbowl_schemas.dgpost.recipe.Recipe` schema, defined in the :mod:`dgbowl_schemas.dgpost.recipe` module of that package.

 In addition to the above, dgpost is fully unit- and uncertainty-aware, using the `pint <https://pint.readthedocs.io/en/stable/>`_ and